Innocentprogrammer/Movie-Recommendation-System/README.md

 This project is a **Movie Recommendation System** built with Python using **Collaborative Filtering** and **K-Nearest Neighbors (KNN)**.
 It suggests similar movies based on user ratings data, leveraging the power of machine learning with the `scikit-learn` library.

----

 ## 📁 Project Structure

-📦 Movie-Recommendation-KNN
-│
+├── movie_recommender_app.py       # Main application file

+├── icon.ico                       # App icon (optional)

-├── 📂 DATA
+├── DATA/

-│ ├── movies.csv # Movie metadata (movieId, title)
+│   ├── movies.csv                 # Movie metadata

-│ └── ratings.csv # User ratings (userId, movieId, rating)
+│   └── ratings.csv                # Ratings by users

-│
-├── Icon.ico #GUI logo
-├── 📄 movie_recommender.py # Main Python script
-└── 📄 README.md # This file
+└── README.md

----

 ## 🚀 Features